aryokorico/Avocado_EDA/README.md

 - Market segmentation
 - Marketing strategy

-Thank you for checking in and any feedbacks are welcomed.
+Thank you for checking Avocado_EDA.ipynb in and any feedbacks are welcomed.

 Cheers!